 Overview This poem, written by Joseph Fisher to Carmel Friends, is related to the religious tensions among Quakers during the Hicksite-Orthodox separation.
 It is addressed to a meeting in Carmel, to which Joseph Fisher used to belong.
 The original poem was written in 1832, and this copy was made by Lydia Morlan in 1833.

 Overview The Foulke family was a prominent Quaker family of Richland, Bucks County, Pennsylvania, descended from Edward (1651-1741) and Eleanor (Hugh) Foulke (d.
 1733) who emigrated to Pennsylvania in 1698.
 Their descendents married into the Roberts, Mather, Morris, and other Quaker families and were active in Quaker and Bucks County affairs.
 The Foulke Family Papers contain correspondence, business and legal papers, surveys, genealogical notes, and memorabilia of the Foulke, Roberts, and Mather, and...

-Scope and Content note This collection is composed of ten handwritten journals of Rowland Greene.
-Entries largely focus on religious visits Greene made throughout New England, as well as Quaker meetings he attended, social calls, family news, deaths within the Quaker community, and passages of religious reflection.
+Overview Rowland Greene was a Quaker minister from Rhode Island.
+His diary entries focus largely on religious visits Greene made throughout New England, as well as Quaker meetings he attended, social calls, family news, deaths within the Quaker community, and passages of religious reflection.

 Abstract This collection contains the research notes made by Alice Ford for her book, Edward Hicks Painter of the Peaceable Kingdom.
 These notes include genealogical information on the Hicks family and on several of his correspondents.
 Also included are typescripts of letters of Edward Hicks and his family.
 Among the correspondents are Emmor Kimber, John Comly, Elias Hicks, Benjamin and Richard Price, Elias Hicks, and Thomas McClintock.
 Topics include family news, issues of Quaker Spirituality, and the...